Kuku people: Social behavior

 The Kuku play a game that is very similar to baseball called wuri.
 It involves hitting a hard fruit with a stick and running.
 The rules are exactly the same as baseball.

 Elders play a game that they play on the ground.
-They make many indents and then use rocks (small gravels) as characters in their games.
+They make many indents and then use rocks (small gravel) as characters in their games.
 The game is called soroo.

 Children stay away from elders as a sign of respect.
 They are not supposed to talk with them at all.
-During some occasions, parents/adults will invite elders to come to their home for dinner.
+On some occasions, parents/adults will invite elders to come to their home for dinner.

 After or during good rains, the whole community comes together to celebrate.
 The same can be said for harvests.

 There are not strict working hours in Kuku society.
 People can take a break when they desire and at any time of the day.

 The Kuku have a special drink called yawanatakbe.
 It is an alcoholic drink made from sorghum.
 They eat foods like beans and meat every day.
 Their first meal is usually at 7 in the morning, Lunch at around mid-day and dinner in the evening.

-When it comes time for a young man to be married, a family will go to a neighboring community and get information about a girl in another family that is old enough to get married.
+When it comes time for a young man to be married, a family will go to a neighboring community and get information about a girl in another family who is old enough to get married.
 If her personality and reputation is acceptable, a dowry (usually a pre-determined number of animals) is paid to the bride's family.
-The couple then are declared married by the elders.
+The couple was then declared married by the elders.
 The couple will go and make a new house and stay there together, or the wife will go and stay with her husband in his parents' house.

 When a child is born, the community comes together and celebrates the new addition.

 After a person has died, the people are always gloomy, especially the family.
 They bury the deceased and then have a community meeting to bless the person and give him or her a good life with the spirits and God.
 They bury after two or three days normally.
 They talk about the cause of death with the relatives.
 If they come to a decision, the person is buried.
 This ceremony lasts for about a week.